claytonjhamilton/fitness_approach/README.md

 # Approach to Rock Climbing and General Fitness

 This is mainly a reason to experiment with GitHub actions with the added benefit of exploring Latex in the process.
+Check the releases for the latest compiled .pdf file.